Actors

 Actor Events is a communication system for actors.
 It allows for actors to speak to one another, creating context sensitive changes that can affect any aspect of the game.
 This system is composed of three basic elements, which are described below.

-Image A specific development that can occur within the game.
+Image Events - A specific development that can occur within the game.

-Image A confirmable set of properties of the game state.
+Image Terms - A confirmable set of properties of the game state.

-Image Commands that can be communicated to elements of the game.
+Image Messages - Commands that can be communicated to elements of the game.

 These elements work together in a sequence, creating an actor event.
 The sequence unfolds as follows.
 Setting an actor’s events makes the actor watch for a specific Event to occur.
 If it does, then the Terms are checked.
 If they are found to be true, the Messages are sent out to their targeted game elements.